List of The Ren & Stimpy Show characters: Powers and abilities

 Powdered Toast Man has a number of abilities and, like many superheroes, has a mysterious background and an alter ego.
 The character's catchphrase is "Leave everything to me".

 Powdered Toast Man can fly by flatulence, by inserting his head into a special toaster and launching from it, or by pushing off from the ground.
 He also flies backwards, and can hover in midair.
-His powers include projection of offensive weapons: high-velocity raisins shot from his mouth, hyper-corrosive croutons fired from his armpit, butter pats launched from the top of his head, and acidic marmalade from his navel.
+His powers include projection of foods associated with bread as offensive weapons: high-velocity raisins shot from his mouth, hyper-corrosive croutons fired from his armpit, butter pats launched from the top of his head, and acidic marmalade from his navel.
 There are several signals that alert Powdered Toast Man to danger: his tongue phone, the inflation of his briefs, the dissipation of toast particles in his head, or the reading of emergency messages encoded in slices of olive loaf.
 He is apparently made entirely of powdered toast, since he can produce fully formed toast by flicking his wrist or separating his head (which is made of two pieces of toast) and scraping the interior with a butter knife.
 His head is depicted as two identical pieces of toast, each with a face.

 Muddy Mudskipper

-Muddy Mudskipper (voiced by Harris Peet) is an anthromorphic mudskipper who works as a grizzled vaudeville comedian, hosting his titular children's television series, which is depicted as a low-effort production with subpar animation and invasive product placement akin to a Hanna-Barbera series.
+Muddy Mudskipper (voiced by Harris Peet) is an anthropomorphic mudskipper who works as a grizzled vaudeville comedian, hosting his titular children's television series, which is depicted as a low-effort production with subpar animation and invasive product placement akin to a Hanna-Barbera series.
 He is depicted as a cynical individual, calling everyone "a lousy bum".
 Besides being a huge television star, Muddy has dabbled in villainy, at one point kidnapping the Pope (voiced by Frank Zappa) before being foiled by Powdered Toast Man.
 Stimpy is a huge fan of him and his series.

-Muddy's lines would also be used as archive recording from these last three episodes for Nickelodeon 3D Movie Maker.
+Muddy's lines were also used as archive recordings from these last three episodes for Nickelodeon 3D Movie Maker.